6 Key Things Every Good SEO Contract Must Include (Don’t Get Caught Out!)

 The first crucial part of a successful SEO campaign actually begins before you even sign on the dotted line.
 A good SEO contract is a primary sign that your perspective company actually knows what they’re doing – and that they are going to use that knowledge to help your business succeed.

 Unfortunately with the amazing amount of smooth-talkers, shady online cowboys and spammers constantly cascading around the world of digital marketing it can often be difficult for businesses to know exactly what a good SEO contract actually looks like.

 For example: One of our clients had been dealing with a company that promised the world and in the end actually decreased their rankings.
-Even though they had seemingly done due-diligence this was the last thing that one of Perth’s leading builders needed.
+Even though they had seemingly done due-diligence this was the last thing they needed.
 That’s why it’s ultra important to go through these steps and ensure that your business is secure.

 LEARN HOW TO RANK TODAY!
 With Our Step by Step Guide to Lead Generating SEO.

 And while there are a lot of things to consider in an SEO contract (including basics like: price, invoicing schedules and cancelation policies) our top 6 key aspects your contract should included are:

 1. Research About Your Company

 Ok, this inclusion may seem a little weird (I mean, you know everything there is to know about your company right?).
 And to put it at number 1 may strike you as even more odd.